The Ten Most Frequently Asked Questions on Abortion

 Medicinal abortion can cause further bleeding and abdominal pain, even after the embryo has been expelled.

-Apart from the physical effect, some women are also at risk of adverse emotional repercussions.
+Apart from the physical effect, some women are also at risk of emotional repercussions.
 While some women initially experience a sense of relief after an abortion, others are confronted with feelings of grief or pain — immediately or at a later point in time.

 - Click here for more information on physical risks and side effects.